Woman looking at computer, stressed out, biting a pencil.

 CREATE A GRANT CALENDAR

-One of the best ways to reduce the stress of writing grants is to create a grant calendar.
+One of the best ways to reduce grant stress is to create a grant calendar.
 Your “calendar” can be a true calendar, or it can be a schedule, spreadsheet, Gantt chart, or any other task management system you prefer.

-Regardless of the format you choose, your calendar should include:
+Regardless of the format, your calendar should include:

 • Name of the funder